Cerastium or mouse-ear chickweed

 Leaf width: The leaves are less than 25 mm wide.

-Reproduction: This species reproduces only by seed.
-These seeds are spread by wind, water, vehicles, in mud and in contaminated agricultural produce.
-Some form of disturbance is essential for establishment.
+Reproduction: Mouse Ear Chickweed reproduces only by seed.
+These seeds are spread by wind, water, vehicles, in mud and in agricultural produce.
+Some form of disturbance is essential for it to establish.

 Comments: The stems are 2.5 to 5 cm long.